Ohdele/db-capstone-project/readme.md

 Scenario: Assisted Little Lemon in building a query system to manage customer bookings.
 Conclusion: Implemented the necessary query functions to manage customer data effectively.

+Please, You can use the setup in each of the sql files in the repository for correct output .